Nelson hold

 A nelson hold is a grappling hold which is executed by one person from behind the opponent, generally when both are on the mat face down with the opponent under the aggressor.
 One or both arms are used to encircle the opponent's arm under the armpit, and secured at the opponent's neck.
 Several different nelson holds exist, and they can be separated according to the positioning of the encircling arm(s).
 A nelson is used to control an opponent or to turn them over onto their back and execute a pin.

-The term "nelson" is derived from "full nelson", which dates back to the early 19th century.
-It has been suggested that it was named after Horatio Nelson, who used strategies based on surrounding the opponent to win the Battle of the Nile and the Battle of Trafalgar; it was also suggested that Bobby Nelson was the innovator and/or the name inspiration of the Nelson hold.
+The etymology of the term is uncertain.
+According to the Oxford English Dictionary, the term first appeared as "full Nelson" in an 1873 Pall Mall Gazette article where a coroner commented on its danger following a wrestling match.
+The name is perhaps a reference to Admiral Horatio Nelson, in whose honor several other terms were named, such as "Nelson's blood" (rum).

 Variations

 Quarter nelson

 The quarter nelson involves putting one hand on the opponent's neck or grabbing the opponent's chin, passing the free arm under the arm of the opponent, and locking the free arm to the other arm by clasping the wrist.
 In amateur wrestling a strong quarter nelson can be used to secure a pin, or to control the opponent and advance into a more dominant position.
+Notice the images from 1874.

 Half nelson

-The half nelson is referred to by most coaches as being the easiest but most effective move in folkstyle wrestling, and is very commonly used.
+The half nelson is referred to by most coaches as being the easiest pinning hold in folkstyle wrestling, and is very commonly used.
 The half nelson is done using only one hand, by passing it under the arm of the opponent and locking the hand on the opponent's neck.
 In addition, the hand not being used should be holding the opponent's other wrist so that they cannot post the hand or peel the half nelson off.

 A power half nelson is a type of half nelson.
 The hand not performing the nelson is placed on the opponent's head to increase the overall power of the half nelson.

 When the half nelson has been put into place, it is used to turn the opponent over onto their back.
 This is accomplished by using the hand to press the opponent's neck down, while using the arm under the opponent's shoulder to lift the shoulder and drive it perpendicularly to the opponent's body.

 When the opponent has been turned over onto their back, the aggressor attempts to pin them by tightening the grip on the neck, putting the nelson in more deeply so that the aggressor's elbow is hooking the opponent's neck.
 Often the aggressor remains perpendicular to the opponent, chest on chest.
 The aggressor's free hand is used to minimize struggling by hooking the opponent's near or far leg or crotch.